“I want to start a virtual assistant business, but I don’t have any skills I could offer as services!”

 Now that you have your thoughts on paper you’ll want to look them over.

-2) Do you see any useful skills that come up often?
+2) Are there any useful skills that show up more than once on your lists?
 For example, I have “organizing” under both the “enjoy doing” and “good at” sections.
 Circle those.

 You may come up with nothing during your research (speaking of, do you like researching?
 Add that to the list if you do!), but that’s okay.
 Don’t give up!
 Think about what you enjoy doing in a different way.